 Succession planning is a strategy used by leaders of organizations to create or produce leaders who will take over from them.
 This plan is put in place to identify individuals with the prospects of taking up leadership roles in an organization.

 However, a succession plan is not strictly for leadership roles.
-It is also made to replace key employees without much hassle, in case they leave the organization abruptly.
+It is also designed to replace key employees without much hassle, in case they leave the organization abruptly.

 Steps to take in succession planning